The Bankrate promise

 How to purchase flood insurance in Louisiana

-NFIP provides federally-supported flood insurance to homeowners and covers up to $250,000 for a building and $100,000 for building contents.
-It is available to anyone living in one of 23,000 participating NFIP communities.
-For properties valued above the coverage limits, there are excess policies available through private insurance carriers.
-A few homeowner’s insurance providers offer flood insurance policies for an additional cost.
+The NFIP offers federally-supported flood insurance to homeowners and covers up to $250,000 for a building and $100,000 for building contents.
+Policies are available to anyone living in one of 23,000 participating NFIP communities.
+There are policies available through private insurance carriers for properties valued above the coverage limits and for anyone wanting to compare prices.
+A few homeowners insurance providers offer flood insurance policies for an additional cost, or can help you facilitate the purchase of an NFIP policy.

 Frequently asked questions